U.S. sanctions could impede Iran’s access to coronavirus vaccines, experts say

 Early on in the pandemic, Iran faced medical equipment shortages and struggled to procure more from abroad as domestic prices on available items soared.

 Iran’s repressive leadership has come under fire for initially mismanaging and covering up the extent of the virus’s spread as hospitals, lacking medicines and beds, buckled under pressure.
+Fearing further economic troubles, Iran’s leaders have not put the virus-hit country under a complete lockdown, opting instead for shorter, regionalized closures.

 In the meantime, Iran has moved to ramp up its own vaccine edge through state-affiliated companies and institutions.
 Iran has 12 vaccines under development and its own generic version of the antiviral drug remdesivir, according to Iranian Health Minister Saeed Namaki.
 The government gave approval Thursday for Iran’s first company to move forward with human vaccine trials and said doses could be rolled out this spring.